swapniljariwala/nsepy/README.md

 ### Raising issues, bugs, enhancement requests

-For quick resolution please raise issues both [https://github.com/swapniljariwala/nsepy/issues](here on issue page) as well as on [https://stackoverflow.com/](Stackoverflow.com).
+For quick resolution please raise issues both [here on issue page](https://github.com/swapniljariwala/nsepy/issues) as well as on [Stackoverflow](https://stackoverflow.com/).
 I'll try my best to address the issues quickly on github as and when I get notified, but raising it on stackoverflow will provide you access to a larger group and someone else might solve your problem before I do.

 ### Submit patches

-If you have fixed an issue or added a new feature, please fork this repository, make your changes and submit a pull request. [https://code.tutsplus.com/tutorials/how-to-collaborate-on-github--net-34267](Here's good article on how to do this.)
+If you have fixed an issue or added a new feature, please fork this repository, make your changes and submit a pull request.
+[Here's good article on how to do this.](https://code.tutsplus.com/tutorials/how-to-collaborate-on-github--net-34267)

 Looking forward for healthy participation from community.